 Pregnancy and childbirth are life-changing, monumental experiences that greatly impact the gestational parent and form the basis for a child's future.
-The United States has the highest maternal death rate among developed nations with more than 50,000 mothers having life-threatening complications annually.
-Mortality also differs greatly based on race with black mothers being three to four times as likely to die in childbirth than white mothers and more likely to suffer complications that lead to maternal death and injury.
-Further, childbirth is the single largest cost for state Medicaid and also most commercial health plans.
-4
+The United States has the highest maternal death rate among developed nations with more than 50,000 mothers having life-threatening complications annually.^{1,2} Mortality also differs greatly based on race with black mothers being three to four times as likely to die in childbirth than white mothers and more likely to suffer complications that lead to maternal death and injury.^{1,3} Further, childbirth is the single largest cost for state Medicaid and also most commercial health plans.4

-Bundled payment models can address some of these preventable complications and various models are being currently being used across the country.
-Many of these models cover low-risk pregnancies, limiting their impact on health equity while others exclude the highest and lowest cost episodes and select conditions.
-In many cases, cesarean section rate is used as an indicator of success.
+Bundled payment models can address some of these preventable complications in maternity care and various models are being currently being used across the country.^{5,6} Many of these models cover low-risk pregnancies, limiting their impact on health equity while others exclude the highest and lowest cost episodes and select conditions.^{5,7} In many cases, cesarean section rate is used as an indicator of success.
 However, availability of data on outcomes of the various models are variable.

-The workgroup developed a clinical pathway supported by an episode-based payment building on existing perinatal work within Washington State prioritizing health equity, high-quality and evidence-based perinatal and pediatric care, and inclusive criteria defined as:
+The workgroup developed a clinical pathway supported by an episode-based payment building on existing perinatal work within Washington State prioritizing health equity, high-quality and evidence-based perinatal and pediatric care.
+The workgroup relied extensively on practice guidelines from the